isomerpages/gb-assist/pages/solutionrepo/solution393.md

 ### Description

-Planetary/Spiral mixer are versatile industrial mixing equipment that  can continuously produce large quantities of food products such as bread/cookie dough, cake batter, whipped toppings, icings, meringues and sauces.
-Available as floor-standing or tabletop model, and typically comes with interchangeable utensils such as a dough hook, mixing paddle and whisk.
+Planetary/Spiral mixer are versatile industrial mixing equipment that  can continuously produce large quantities of food products such as bread/cookie dough, cake batter, whipped toppings, icings, meringues and sauces.Available as floor-standing or tabletop model, and typically comes with interchangeable utensils such as a dough hook, mixing paddle and whisk.
 Ideal for companies dealing with soft food products.

-### Details of Solution
+### Packages Available

 N.A.